Zero-Tang/NoirVisor/README.md

 Contributing Guidelines are available in repository.
 For details, see the markdown file in the root directory of repository. \
 **DO NOT PROVIDE CODES WITH C++ WHICH INVOLVES THE NoirVisor Core IN YOUR PULL-REQUEST!**

+## Rust
+A new branch `rust-dev` is already [available at GitHub](https://github.com/Zero-Tang/NoirVisor/tree/rust-dev). \
+When you switch branches, make sure to execute `cleanup.bat` script to clean up the compiler outputs.

 # Build
 To build NoirVisor, using batch is essential. \
 Note that you should execute the `build_prep.bat` to make directories for first-time compilation. \